---

 assets.

-Here are how the header looked for application.js
+Here are how the header looked for `application.js`.

 Now you see the problem we are running into.

-header to the assets.One easy solution is to host our website at Digital Ocean and then use Apache or NGINX.
+[Digital Ocean](https://www.digitalocean.com) and then use Apache or NGINX.

-Recently Rails merged basic support for access control headers and added ability to define custom HTTP Headers on assets served by Rails.
+and added ability to define custom HTTP Headers on assets served by Rails.

-Behind the scenes, Rails uses ActionDispatch::Static
+Behind the scenes, Rails uses `ActionDispatch::Static` middleware to take care

 of serving assets.
 For example, a request to fetch an image, goes through

-in the request cycle.
-ActionDispatch::Static
+`ActionDispatch::Static` in the request cycle. `ActionDispatch::Static` takes

-object from server with appropriate headers set in
+care of serving `Rack::File` object from server with appropriate headers set in

 the response.
-The served image can have headers like Content-Type
+The served image can have headers like `Content-Type`,

 To fix this, we first pointed the App to use Rails master.